Richmond, New South Wales: Climate

 Richmond has a humid subtropical climate (Köppen: Cfa/Cwa) with hot summers and cool winters.
 Due to its inland location, Richmond has hotter summer days than Sydney CBD, with temperatures sometimes reaching highs of 42 C. Richmond's extreme summer temperatures are also credited to föhn wind sweeping off the Central Tablelands down into the foothills of the suburb.
 Winter nights are colder than Sydney CBD's and they can drop below 0 C with significant frost.
 Richmond has 91.5 days of clear skies annually, in contrast to Sydney CBD's 104 days.
-On 14 January 1939, Richmond recorded a temperature of 47.8 C, the highest in the Sydney region.
+On 14 January 1939, Richmond recorded a temperature of 47.8 C, the highest in the Sydney region until a 2020 reading of 48.9 C at Penrith.
 Its lowest maximum winter temperature was 7.6 C, recorded on 6 July 1957.

 After Mitchell, Queensland, Richmond has the second largest overall temperature range recorded in Australia; -8.3 C to 47.8 C, a range of 56.1 °C.

+Richmond area is considered as a flood prone area as its staying near to Hawkesbury River and when Warragamba Dam opens water will fill around Richmond area.

+Notable Personalities

+Some of the notable personalities born or lived in Richmond are: